Updated April 2018

+Most have a personal connection with fried chicken dating back to our childhood as well as generations before us.
 Fried chicken dates back to the Scottish immigrants who brought their traditions of deep-frying chicken in fat and introducing it to the southern United States.
-Fried chicken eventually became a southern staple and was later enriched with seasonings and spices from newer recipes to improve the flavor.
+It eventually became a southern staple and was later enriched with seasonings and spices from newer recipes to improve the flavor.

 117 San Jacinto Blvd.

 Memphis based Gus’s World Famous Fried Chicken may not technically be a local spot, but I dare you to eat it without calling it one of the best in town.
-Each piece of chicken is fried to a golden crisp, all while staying perfectly moist and juicy inside with a slight spicy kick in the after taste.
-Every plate comes with their standard side of beans, coleslaw and white bread, just as it does in it’s Tennessee flagship.
+Each piece of chicken is fried to a golden crisp, all while staying perfectly moist and juicy inside with a slight spicy kick to it.
+Every plate comes with their standard side of beans, coleslaw and white bread just as does in it’s Tennessee flagship.